atkm/hugo-site/content/posts/wal-structure.md

 It doesn't make sense to speak of an offset into compressed data.
 Also, compression throws off the segment number computation.
 I would think the LSN needs to be (logically) the union of the segment number, the offset of the compressed page within the segment, and the offset into the uncompressed page.

+### 3-5.
+Let LSN be contiguous integers

+An alternative to the approach described in 3-1 is to just use contiguous integers.
+To do this, the stream needs to be read sequentially to build an in-memory mapping of LSNs to offsets.
+In this approach, you don't know how to seek to a particular record until you see it, but this isn't a problem because you replay the records sequentially front-to-back.

 ## 4. LevelDB/RocksDB format